What are statins?

 A note from Cleveland Clinic

 Statins can help you reduce your risk of a heart attack or stroke, but they aren’t a cure for high cholesterol.
 You should keep exercising and eating healthy even if you’re taking statins.
-And have your cholesterol checked regularly so you’ll know if the statin is keeping it under control.
+And have your cholesterol checked regularly so you’ll know if the statin is managing it well.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy